minkezhang/cachepp/docs/overview.md

 * [applications](applications.md) -- a list of possible use-cases for this framework
 * [api](api/index.md) -- the API documentation index
-* [file structure](structure.md) -- a walkthrough of the folder hierarchy in this library
+* [file structure](structure.md) -- a walkthrough of the folder hierarchy in this project
 * [planned features](future.md)
 * [tutorial](tutorial/index.md)